Fact check: How effective is the Sputnik V coronavirus vaccine? | DW | 15.04.2021

 However, it's hard to precisely determine the efficacy of Sputnik V. It was approved for use in Russia last August before the state safety review had been completed.
 Eight months after the government's fast-track approval, there is still no reliable data on the vaccine.
 Russia has not yet made crucial primary data available to an independent drug testing authority.

 In September, British medical journal The Lancet published partial results from Sputnik V's phase 1 and 2 trials.
 However, the two studies on safety, tolerability and immunogenicity only included 38 participants each.
-The findings stated that a strong immune response and no serious adverse side effects had been detected.
+The findings stated a strong immune response, and said no serious adverse side effects had been detected.

 On February 2, Russian scientists published interim results from phase 3 trials in The Lancet.
 They said that over 18,000 participants had received two doses of the vaccine at an interval of three weeks and claimed that efficacy was at 91.6% with no serious side effects.
 Once again, their international colleagues responded with skepticism, pointing out that there could not be an independent evaluation if the primary data had not been published.